Shannon's Channel Capacity for LLM Prompts: A DSP Approach to Token Cost

 Why Most Prompts Have Terrible SNR

-What the model needs:
+What the model actually needs:

 - The role you want it to play (one sentence)